 - Your management structure and style.
-For example, if your company has highly centralised management control, it will be difficult to introduce processes which work in more decentralised organisations.
+For example, if your firm has highly centralised management control, it will be difficult to introduce processes which work in more decentralised organisations.

 - The location of workers.
-With workforces becoming increasingly mobilised and traditional office roles mixing with remote staff and freelancers, it’s vital you take into account the makeup of the organisation.
+With workforces becoming increasingly mobilised and traditional office-based roles giving way to remote staff and freelancers, it’s vital you take into account the makeup of the organisation.